djprofessorkash/element_generator/ReadMe.md

 - Laurel Machak
 - Aakash Sudhakar

+## CREDITS
+- Alan Davis, Make School Instructor and Project Mentor
+- @Bowserinator, the person we got the periodic table JSON from

 ## FEATURES
 - Interactive user-guided adventure in discovering the elements of the universe.
 - Point-based system in measuring student progress and learning growth.